BrokenEagle/Prebooru/README.md

 26. Add include and only parameters for json endpoints.
     - Includes will chain include relationship models.
     - Only will limit the values returned.
+27. Connect multiple Preboorus together as an Overbooru.
+28. Sequential pagination
+    - i.e. Danbooru style with 'a' or 'b' prefixes.
+29. Other selection mechanics, such as drag-select.

 *And much, much, more...*